-As the parent/guardian of(Name of Student) , I wish
+As the parent/guardian of , I wish

 (Name of Student)

 to enroll my child in an approved intervention program.
 I understand that it is my enroll my child in, and pay for, if necessary, said program.
-In recognition of this i Hanover-Horton School district will allow the above named student to return to sc suspension.
-It is the belief of Hanover-Horton School District that a proper interva- lead to better life choices and outcomes. ntervention, hool early from
+In recognition of this i Hanover-Horton School district will allow the above named student to return to so intervention,

+suspension.
+It is the belief of Hanover-Horton School District that a proper intervlead to better life choices and outcomes. •

-By signing this contract, I,(Name of Parent/Guardian)
+By signing this contract, I, .

-(Name of Parent/Guardian) understand that I have 5 school days to identify, see approval for (if a program oth provided), and enroll my child in an intervention program.
-I also understand that f requires the suspension to be reinstated and carried out in its entirety.
-If at any point the signing of this contract was an attempt to circumvent the system for person gain school for a specific event) the reinstated suspension may include an additional an equal to that which will be/has already been served.
-I also understand that if the ir not carried out in a timely manner, the suspension will be reinstated. failure to do so int it is felt that in (e.g. to attend nount of time
+(Name of Parent/Guardian) an than what is

+understand that I have 5 school days to identify, see approval for (if a program oth provided), and enroll my child in an intervention program.
+I also understand that requires the suspension to be reinstated and carried out in its entirety.
+If at any position is a fall of the contract failure to do so int it is felt that

+the signing of this contract was an attempt to circumvent the system for person gas school for a specific event) the reinstated suspension may include an additional an equal to that which will be/has already been served.
+I also understand that if the in not carried out in a timely manner, the suspension will be reinstated. nount of time

-A signed note form the intervention specialist outlining the appointment commitm the good faith effort to seek out and enroll in an approved intervention.
-A final no signed by the intervention specialist must be submitted to the office.
-Documentati changes in the appointment should be provided to the school. te of completion
+A signed note form the intervention specialist outlining the appointment commitment the good faith effort to seek out and enroll in an approved intervention.
+A final not signed by the intervention specialist must be submitted to the office.
+Documentation of the appointment should be provided to the school. ote of completion

 Number of days to be suspended

 Reduced number of days to be served with the signing of this contract

 Date by which the scheduled appointment is to be received

-Name of program provider -
+Name of program provider

 Date of appointment

 Date of the completion of intervention

-Student signature -
+Student signature

-Parent/Guardian signature -
+Parent/Guardian signature

-Administrator signature -
+Administrator signature

 Date of Agreement